astro-mat/PP1-studiomoomoo/README.md

 ## User Stories
 - ### First time user
-  - As a first time user I want to
+    - As a first time user I want to quickly judge weather the studio meets my needs and easily contact them to ask further questions

 - ### Frequent User
+    - As a frequent user I want to be able to contact the studio and locate it when I need to visit.

+- ### Returning User
-  - As a frequent user I want to be able to
+    - As a frequent user I want to be able to contact the studio and locate it when I need to visit.
+I want to be able to access the available equipment for my future needs.

+## Design

+### Imagery
+The imagery used on the Studio Moo Moo site is very important to convey to the user that this is a place that they would feel hapy to spend time creating music in.
+It must feature images demonstrating all aspects of the studio.

+A nature theme is consistently used across all imagery with lots of green foliage and forest scenes.
+This gives the sense of grounding in nature which has great benefits for mental health and is intended to invoke a sense of calm in the user.
+The colour green is also important as this ties into the main colour scheme of the site.

+### Colours
+The colour scheme of the website is white and green with varying shades of green used to tie in with the nature imagery.
+A dark grey font is used which has a good contrast with the light green and white backgrounds making it easy to read.

+### Fonts
+The Montserrat font is the main font used throughout the whole website.
+This font was imported via [Google Fonts](https://fonts.google.com/).
+I'm using Sans Serif as a backup font, in case for any reason the main font isn't being imported into the site correctly.